-Superseer (Spanish for, “to discontinue; cease”) comes from the Latin supersedere which in term is a combination of the prefix super- (“above”) and sedere (“to sit”).
+Superseer (Spanish for, “to discontinue; cease”) comes from the Latin supersedere which is a combination of the prefix super- (“above”) and sedere (“to sit”).
 When you stop doing something — you’re now, literally, sitting on top of it.
 At least in Spanish.

 From the Latin sedere root, we get various English words related to sitting, including: